NOTE

 This feature is currently in Beta.
 For more information, contact your AppGate representative.

-Network address translation (NAT) traversal in AppGate ZTNA enables AppGate clients to connect to Gateways behind network address translation, or a NAT.
-It simplifies setup when Gateways are hard to reach, such as when they change IP addresses, and removes the requirement for a public IP on Gateways.
+NAT Traversal makes connectivity more flexible.
+This feature lets clients connect to Gateways behind a NAT, simplifies setup when Gateways switch IP addresses, and removes the requirement for a public IP on each Gateway.

 The following are required before configuring NAT traversal: